S2O: Static to Openable Enhancement for Articulated 3D Objects: Approach

 \subsection{Part segmentation}

-We need a segmentation of the mesh that allows the openable parts to be cleanly separated and articulated.
-While we only have a few part classes, we note two challenges compared to recent work in 3D segmentation: 1) parts are often not spatially separated from each other or the rest of the object; and 2) we need a mesh segmentation while most recent methods are image- or point cloud-based.
+In this stage, we take a static mesh and produce a segmentation that allows openable parts to be separated and articulated.
+Compared to recent work in 3D segmentation from images and point clouds, our problem differs in that we segment \textit{meshes} where: 1) parts are often not spatially separated; and 2) the 3D meshes are non-manifold.
 Thus, we need to adapt prior approaches to our scenario.
-We consider three different families of approaches for part segmentation: image, point cloud (PC), and mesh approaches.
-The first two require preprocessing to generate image and point cloud data from the input mesh, and corresponding postprocessing steps to map predictions back to the mesh.